MabOneSdk/azure-powershell/src/DataProtection/docs/Az.DataProtection.md

 Updates Backup schedule of an existing backup policy.

 ### [Find-AzDataProtectionRestorableTimeRange](Find-AzDataProtectionRestorableTimeRange.md)
-Finds the valid recovery point in time ranges for the restore.

 ### [Get-AzDataProtectionBackupInstance](Get-AzDataProtectionBackupInstance.md)
 Gets a backup instance with name in a backup vault